yao-feng/SimpleWebCrawler/README.md

 # SimpleWebCrawler
-A simple web crawler for dynamic websites
+A simple web crawler for dynamic websites (specifically Lazada.sg)

 1. Go to http://chromedriver.chromium.org/downloads to download the latest chrome driver.
 2. Extract the executable file (chromedriver.exe) and save it in any folder.
-3. Set the path to the executable file in your environment variables (for windows)
+3. Set the path to the executable file in your environment variables (for windows).
 4. Run the python file and product.txt should appear in the same folder.
+5. The output in product.txt should appear in the format:
+      PRODUCT_1_NAME PRODUCT_1_PRICE, PRODUCT_2_NAME PRODUCT_2_PRICE, PRODUCT_3_NAME PRODUCT_3_PRICE ...

+Happy crawling :)